pcdshub/happi/docs/source/containers.rst

 Fields that are important to the item can be marked as mandatory with ``optional=False`` and should have no default value.

-When entering information you will not neccesarily see a difference between optional and mandatory :class:`.EntryInfo`, however the database client will reject the item if these fields do not have the requisite values set.
+When entering information you will not necessarily see a difference between optional and mandatory :class:`.EntryInfo`, however the database client will reject the item if these fields do not have the requisite values set.